-Susan is married to Clyde Heun, a former Caddo Parish Public School teacher and coach.
+Susan is married to Clyde Heun, a former Caddo Parish Public School teacher, and coach.
 Clyde currently teaches EMT classes in the Paramedic Program at Bossier Parish Community College.
-The Heun family also includes son, Chris; daughter-in-law, Tara; grandchildren, Meredith and Jacob.
+The Heun family also includes a son, Chris; daughter-in-law, Tara; grandchildren, Meredith and Jacob.

-Bill Lyons and his wife, Brenda, are owners of Kona Ice of Shreveport & Bossier.
-The company serves individuals, schools, churches, and businesses in the area for special events and fund raising opportunities.
+Bill Lyons and his wife, Brenda, are co-owners of Lyco Services, Inc. along with their son, Clint.
+The Lyco brand includes Kona Ice, Bayou Bites, & Mobile HQ Laser Tag.
+The company serves individuals, schools, churches, and businesses in the area for special events and fundraising opportunities.

 Spring is a native of Shreveport.
 She is a graduate of Grambling State University.
 She has a Master’s Plus 30 Degree and also has a Reading Specialist Degree.
 She attended Southern University in Shreveport, Louisiana State University in Shreveport, and La Tech in Ruston, Louisiana.

 Her experiences include teaching at Woodlawn High School for 23 years and Caddo Career & Technology Center for 13 years as an Inclusion and Literacy Teacher.
 She also taught Adult Literacy for several years.